Lorex/FHIR-Universal-Conversion-Kit/README.md

     // 'upload': Upload the converted data to the FHIR server and return the server response.
     // 'return': Don't upload, just return the converted data.
     action: 'upload',
-}
+    token: 'your-token-string' // You can add your token~ }

 module.exports.globalResource = {